 Bar 1 (3702 N 16th St), small nightly neighborhood gay video bar, pleasant/ comfortable early hangout, jukebox, palm-shaded patio, fireplace, pinball, darts and pool games, karaoke, underwear nights, large patio.

-Bliss Rebar Restaurant, Bar & Lounge (901 N 4th St), downtown lunch, happy hour, dinner, weekend brunch and late night LGBT favorite; Chillaxin Sunday Phunday DJs and karaoke, last Sunday Sunday Suppers.
+Bliss Rebar Restaurant, Bar & Lounge (901 N 4th St), downtown lunch, happy hour, dinner, weekend brunch and late night LGBT favorite; Chillaxin Sunday Phunday DJs and karaoke.

 BS West (7125 E 5th Ave, Scottsdale), popular dance club; full schedule of weekly events that includes karaoke, drag shows, male strippers, plus beer busts, BBQs and special events; go-go dancer auditions every 2nd and 4th Wednesday.

-Bunkhouse Saloon (4428 N 7th Ave), mostly men, pool, darts, outdoor patio, fire pit, poker nights, karaoke, Underwear Nights.
-Weekend burgers with $1 draft beers.
-Daily from 8am, (Sun 10am).
+Bunkhouse Saloon (4428 N 7th Ave), mostly men, bears and leathermen, pool, darts, outdoor patio, fire pit, poker nights, karaoke, underwear nights, holiday theme parties.

 Cash Inn Country (2140 E McDowell Rd), mostly women, darts, pool, line and 2-stepping dancing, poker, karaoke, free internet access, flat screen TV videos, large comfortable patio.